-- A. The applicant must first schedule a pre-application meeting with the Planning Board. - B. The application must be in full compliance with Fremont Zoning Ordinances. - C. The application shall be accompanied by a letter submitted by the applicant to the Planning Board attesting to full compliance with Article XVIII Section 8.6 of Fremont Zoning Ordinance.
-The letter shall also state that the proposed plan is consistent with the purposes of Site Plan Review section 1.5.
+- A. The applicant must first schedule a pre-application meeting with the Planning Board. - B. The application must be in full compliance with Fremont Zoning Ordinances. - C. The proposal shall create no impacts that require consideration of mitigation strategies for impacts such as, but not limited to, noise, light, traffic, visual impacts and/or odors.

-- D.C.
-The proposal shall create no impacts that require consideration of mitigation strategies for impacts such as, but not limited to, noise, light, traffic, visual impacts and/or odors. - E.D.Appropriate buffers fencing or natural vegetation exist between abutting properties. - F.E.
-The character of the area will not be impacted by the proposal.
-The nature of the property remains consistent relative to architecture, transportation, scale of coverage, scale of building size, and consistency of adjacent uses. - G.F.
-Maximum total floor space of any proposed buildings/structures shall be one thousand (1000) sq feet including the basement. - H.G.
-No proposed alterations to the natural terrain or vegetation at the site is planned (except that which is immediate to the any proposed buildings/structures) - H.H.
-The proposed activity shall not be located within: - i.
+- D. Appropriate buffers fencing or natural vegetation exist between abutting properties. - E. The character of the area will not be impacted by the proposal.
+The nature of the property remains consistent relative to architecture, transportation, scale of coverage, scale of building size, and consistency of adjacent uses. - F. Maximum total floor space of any proposed buildings/structures shall be one thousand (1000) sq feet including the basement. - G. No proposed alterations to the natural terrain or vegetation at the site is planned (except that which is immediate to the any proposed buildings/structures) - H. The proposed activity shall not be located within: - i.
 A flood plain - ii.
 Any wetlands or wetland protection district - iii.
-One hundred (100) feet of a Prime Wetland - J.I.
-If the Board determines that the impact of the proposed project presents greater than minimum impact, the application shall not be eligible for Minor Site Plan Review.

-K.J.
-Minor site plan review applications shall follow the same procedure subject to Section 1.14 (Applications Procedure) 2 of these regulations.

-- K. Required exhibits and fees: Minor site plans are not required to be prepared by a professional engineer or licensed surveyor, but must accurately depict distances, setbacks, and other required information necessary for Board review.
+One hundred (100) feet of a Prime Wetland - If the Board determines that the impact of the proposed project presents greater than minimum impact, the application shall not be eligible for Minor Site Plan Review. - J. Minor site plan review applications shall follow the same procedure subject to Section 1.14 (Applications Procedure) of these regulations. - K. Required exhibits and fees: Minor site plans are not required to be prepared by a professional engineer or licensed surveyor, but must accurately depict distances, setbacks, and other required information necessary for Board review.
 Fees shall be paid in accordance with the Town of Fremont fee schedule.
 The following items shall be shown on the minor site plan unless a waiver(s) is requested: - 1.
 The name and addresses of the property owner, authorized agent, the person or firm preparing the plan, and the person or firm preparing any other data to be included in the plan. - 2.
 Scale, north arrow, and the date prepared. - 3.
 Location of the site (vicinity sketch), street, address, zoning district location, abutting properties and owners, and applicable tax map information. - 4.
-Description of the existing site and proposed changes thereto, including, but not limited to: approximate size (including height) and placement of new buildings and accessory structures, new parking and loading areas, new signage, new lighting, new landscaping and the amount of land to be disturbed.

-- 5. Location of existing and proposed easements, (if any).
+Description of the existing site and proposed changes thereto, including, but not limited to: approximate size (including height) and placement of new buildings and accessory structures, new parking and loading areas, new signage, new lighting, new landscaping and the amount of land to be disturbed. - 5.
+Location of existing and proposed easements, (if any).
 Copies of such easement language must be submitted to the Board. - 6.
 Location of existing and/or proposed water supply, sewage disposal facilities, gas and/or electric lines, paved areas, structures, (both primary and accessory), driveways, parking areas, and drainage facilities. - 7.
 A completion schedule of all proposed improvements.